aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

 # TODO (Must haves)

+* Decide how to deal with cross-service dependencies.
+Known deps: aws-sdk-s3 => aws-sdk-kms (for encryption client, encryption/client.rb)

 * Documentation is not correctly formatted, services are all appearing under Aws >, instead of under Services >